rocky-linux/documentation/en/rocky/8/guides/lxd_server.md

 # <a name="intro"></a>Introduction

-LXD is best described from the [official website](https://linuxcontainers.org/lxd/introduction/), but think of it as a container system that provides the benefits of virtual servers in a container, or a container on steroids.
+LXD is best described on the [official website](https://linuxcontainers.org/lxd/introduction/), but think of it as a container system that provides the benefits of virtual servers in a container, or a container on steroids.

 It is very powerful, and with the right hardware and set up, can be leveraged to run a lot of server instances on a single piece of hardware.
-If you pair that with a snapshot server, you also have, not only another backup (you should not think of this as a traditional backup, you still need a backup of some sort, like [rsnapshot](rsnapshot_backup.md)), but literally a set of containers that you can turn up in the event that your primary server goes down.
+If you pair that with a snapshot server, you also have a set of containers that you can spin up almost immediately in the event that your primary server goes down.

+(You should not think of this as a traditional backup.
+You still need a regular backup system of some sort, like [rsnapshot](rsnapshot_backup.md).)

 The learning curve for LXD can be a bit steep, but this document will attempt to give you a wealth of knowledge at your fingertips, to help you deploy and use LXD on Rocky Linux.

 # Prerequisites And Assumptions

-* One Rocky Linux server nicely configured.
-You should consider a separate hard drive for ZFS disk space (you have to if you are using zfs) in a production environment.
+* One Rocky Linux server, nicely configured.
+You should consider a separate hard drive for ZFS disk space (you have to if you are using ZFS) in a production environment.
+And yes, we are assuming this is a bare metal server, not a VPS.
 * This should be considered an advanced topic, but we have tried our best to make it as easy to understand as possible for everyone.
-* Very comfortable at the command line on a machine and fluent in a command line editor (we are using _vi_ throughout this example, but you can substitute in your favorite editor)
+* You should be very comfortable at the command line on your machine(s), and fluent in a command line editor.
+(We are using _vi_ throughout this example, but you can substitute in your favorite editor.)
 * You need to be an unprivileged user for the bulk of the LXD processes.
 Except where noted, enter LXD commands as your unprivileged user.
-We are assuming that you are using a user named "lxdadmin" for LXD commands.
+We are assuming that you are logged in as a user named "lxdadmin" for LXD commands.
 The bulk of the set up _is_, done as root until you get past the LXD initialization.
 We will have you create the "lxdadmin" user later in the process.
 * For ZFS, make sure that UEFI secure boot is NOT enabled.
-Otherwise, you will end up having to sign the zfs module in order to get it to load.
+Otherwise, you will end up having to sign the ZFS module in order to get it to load.

 # <a name="part1"></a>Part 1 : Getting The Environment Ready